-If herpes simplex virus cannot be excluded, the antiviral drug acyclovir is given.
+If herpes simplex virus and varicella zoster virus cannot be excluded, the antiviral drug acyclovir is given.
 Acyclovir is effective against herpes simplex and herpes zoster viruses.
+Cytomegalovirus encephalitis can be treated with the antiviral drug ganciclovir and/or other antiviral drugs.
 Sometimes several antibiotics are also given in case the cause is bacteria.
-Cytomegalovirus encephalitis can be treated with ganciclovir.

-For HIV-associated encephalopathy, a combination of drugs used to treat HIV infection (antiretroviral drugs—see Human Immunodeficiency Virus Infection : Treatment) helps the immune system function better and delays the progression of the infection and its complications, including dementia.
+For HIV-associated encephalopathy, a combination of drugs used to treat HIV infection (antiretroviral drugs) helps the immune system function better and delays the progression of the infection and its complications, including dementia.